zhutao100/qwen-image-mps/README.md

 # Ultra-fast mode with Lightning LoRA (4 steps)
 qwen-image-mps generate --ultra-fast -p "A magical forest with glowing mushrooms"
+# Or use the short form
+qwen-image-mps generate -uf -p "A magical forest with glowing mushrooms"

 # Custom seed for reproducible generation